DEATHART101/XUnityProfiler/README.md

 # XUnityProfiler
-A dotnet program to automatically generate BeginSample/EndSample at the Start/End of every function
+A dotnet program to automatically generate BeginSample/EndSample at the Start/End of every function (When deep profiling is just too slow for you!)

 Use --help or -h to see help messages
 Lastest help message ↓↓↓